 - 7.6.1 Define simple contracts for contingent payments dependent on the state of a single entity (for example life insurance or annuity benefits) on the occurrence of a particular event; develop and evaluate formulae for the means and variances of the present values of the payments under these contracts, assuming constant deterministic interest.
 (B3) - 7.6.2 Apply survival models to simple problems in long-term insurance, pensions and banking such as calculating the premiums and reserves for a life insurance contract, and the potential defaults on a book of loans for a bank.
-(C3) - 7.6.3 Define simple contracts for contingent payments dependent on the state of multiple entities; develop and evaluate formulae for the means of the present values of the payments under these contracts, assuming constant deterministic interest.
+(B3) - 7.6.3 Define simple contracts for contingent payments dependent on the state of multiple entities; develop and evaluate formulae for the means of the present values of the payments under these contracts, assuming constant deterministic interest.
 (B3) - 7.6.4 Describe and apply methods of projecting and valuing expected cash flows that are contingent upon multiple state and multiple decrement events, and apply these contracts to insurance and pension problems.
-(C3) - 7.6.5 Describe and apply projected cash flow techniques in pricing, reserving, and assessing profitability of contracts for contingent payments with appropriate allowance for expenses (including life insurance, short term insurance and pension fund applications).
-(C3) - 7.6.6 Describe and apply techniques for analysing a delay (or run-off) triangle and projecting the ultimate position.
-Compare deterministic and stochastic claims reserving methods and describe the claims development result (C3) - 7.6.7 Describe different methods of pricing a non-life insurance portfolio, explain their relative advantages and disadvantages.
-Apply different methods in appropriate situations: - a) GLM on a heterogeneous portfolio, e.g. car insurance - b) Credibility method on a portfolio with volatile risks, e.g. due to small volumes.
-(C3) - 7.6.8 Describe and apply techniques to calculate basic reinsurance contracts.
-(C3)
+(B3) - 7.6.5 Describe and apply projected cash flow techniques in pricing, reserving, and assessing profitability of contracts for contingent payments with appropriate allowance for expenses (including life insurance, short-term insurance and pension fund applications).
+(B3)

+7.6.6 Describe and apply techniques for analyzing a delay (or run-off) triangle and projecting the ultimate position.
+(B3)